Frederick Seager Hunt: Business career

 Seager Evans and Co. was founded by Hunt's Grandfather James Lys Seager and William Evans.
 In 1864 Hunt became a partner, and in 1872 the prior partnership with Richard and Christopher Wilson was dissolved, leaving just Frederick and James as partners in the business.
 James Lys Seager died a year later, making Frederick the sole proprietor from then on.
 During the time Hunt was involved with the company, the distillery was sited at Millbank in London, although it later moved to Deptford, in the 1920s.
 Their most famous product was Seagers Gin.

 Political career

 Hunt was elected at the 1885 general election as Member of Parliament (MP) for Marylebone West.
 He was re-elected in 1886 and 1892, but at the 1895 general election he stood instead in Maidstone, where he was returned unopposed.
 He resigned his seat in 1898 by becoming Steward of the Manor of Northstead.
-He was created a Baronet, of Cromwell Road in the parish of Saint Mary Abbots, Kensington, in the County of London, in 1892.
+He was created a Baronet, of Cromwell Road in the parish of Saint Mary Abbots, Kensington, in the County of London, on 13 October 1892.